The Mergers & Acquisitions Review: Nigeria

 The telecommunications and entertainment sector saw one of the largest deals with Mwendo Holdings BV (South Africa)'s US$182 million acquisition of Blue Lake Ventures Ltd, a Nigerian media and entertainment company.3 Other deals include the acquisition by I-web Inc of a 100 per cent stake in Nigeria's Tingo Mobile Plc in August 2021.

 General introduction to the legal framework for M&A

-Prior to the enactment of the FCCP Act, the role of the SEC was to review proposed M&A transactions to ascertain whether a proposed transaction would result in substantial restraint of trade.
-The implications of the new Act are discussed in Section 3.
 The Nigerian Stock Exchange also plays a significant role in M&A involving publicly quoted companies that are required to comply with its listing requirements.

 - the Banks and Other Financial Institutions Act and the Central Bank of Nigeria's Guidelines and Incentives on Consolidation in the Banking Industry are relevant to M&A in the banking sector;